-The Programme on Human Rights and Inclusion (hereafter the Human Rights Programme) merges the many rights-oriented development engagements of the previous DAPP into a single programme that will promote and protect human rights with a focus on youth.
-The new DAPP will increase efforts in engaging duty-bearers (state and public institutions)1 with human rights responsibilities to strengthen their dialogue and cooperation with rights holders, such as human rights organisations (HROs) and human rights defenders (HRDs).
-It also adopts a systemic approach, aiming to foster dialogue and trust between these duty bearers and rights holders.
+The Human Rights and Inclusion programme merges the many rights-oriented development engagements of the previous DAPP into one single programme that will promote and protect human rights with a focus on youth.
+The new DAPP will increase efforts in engaging duty-bearers (state institutions1) with human rights responsibilities in order to strengthen dialogue and cooperation between them and human rights defenders.
+It also adopts a more focused and systemic approach, aiming to foster dialogue and trust between human rights defenders and state authorities.
 These efforts are expected to engage youth as active citizens and agents of change.
-The programme continues to build on the important achievements of the past relating to reforms in the human rights systems, prevention of violence and torture, victim treatment and gender-based violence, protection of minorities (including LGBT+ and faith-based minorities), free media, and gender equality.
+The programme continues to build on the important achievements of the past relating to reform, prevention of torture, victim treatment and gender-based violence, free media and gender equality.